-- (i) to be responsible for RIPA training throughout the Council; - (ii) to ensure that all authorising officers are of an appropriate standard; and - (iii) to be responsible for heightening RIPA awareness throughout the Council.
+- (i) to be responsible for RIPA training throughout the Council; - (ii) to ensure that all Authorising Officers are of an appropriate standard; and - (iii) to be responsible for raising RIPA awareness throughout the Council.

-The Senior Responsible Officer will nominate a Solicitor employed by the Council is the RIPA Co-ordinating Officer for the Council whose role is:
+The Senior Responsible Officer will nominate a Solicitor employed by the Council as the RIPA Co-ordinating Officer, whose role is:

-- (i) to collate all original applications/authorisations, reviews, renewals and cancellations; - (ii) to keep the Central Record of Authorisations; and - (iii) to notify the Leader of the Council of the receipt of authorisations from Authorising Officers.
+- (i) to collate all original applications and authorisations, reviews, renewals and cancellations; - (ii) to keep the Central Record of Authorisations; and - (iii) to notify the Leader of the Council of the receipt of authorisations from Authorising Officers.

-13.0 MEMBER INVOLVEMENT
+12.0 MEMBER INVOLVEMENT

-Members of the Community Wellbeing PDG should review this policy annually to ensure that it remains fit for purpose.
-Cabinet will consider reports from the OSC.
-The Cabinet should also consider reports on the use of the powers under the Act on a regular basis which shall be at least every year to ensure that it is being used consistently with this policy.
+Cabinet will consider reports from the IPCO.
+The Cabinet should also consider reports on the use of the powers under the Act on a regular basis, which shall be at least every year, to ensure that it is being used consistently with this policy.
 Members of the Council will not however be involved in making decisions on specific authorisations.